Arush19/4103-102-OpSys/assignments/Test_One_Addon.md

 ###3.
 Preempting a process means a process which is executing and continue to execute, but it is taken over by the another process and is executed with higher priority.

 ###4.
+Swapping
-Swapping: It involves moving part of all of a process from main memory to disk. when none of the processes in main memory is in the Ready state, the OS swaps one of the blocked processes out on to disk into a suspend queue.
+It involves moving part of all of a process from main memory to disk. when none of the processes in main memory is in the Ready state, the OS swaps one of the blocked processes out on to disk into a suspend queue.

 ###5.
 Why does the figure 3.9b have two blocked states: